matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. The Russian Famiclone was, of course, the Dendy Junior.
 1. [Cabbage](https://en.wikipedia.org/wiki/Cabbage_(video_game)) was a cancelled game that eventually influenced Animal Crossing and Nintendogs among others.
 It was being led by heavy hitters like Shigesato Itoi (Mother), Tsunekazu Ishihara (Pokemon), Shigeru Miyamoto (You know.), and Satoru Iwata.
 1. A small handful of pokemon [get shorter when they evolve](https://gaming.stackexchange.com/a/378519): Haunter, Porygon, Dragonair, Gloom, and Cosmog, at least as of 2020.
+1. Kate Willert of Critical Hit! has done some [excellent](https://youtu.be/dGwWpbHLcXU) [research](https://youtu.be/8Tr5OhozM3I) into Metroid's influences.
+Space Cobra seems to be the big one.

 ## Dungeons and Dragons
 1. If you're using terrain, you don't have to represent everything.
 That will leave pressure off you, and give you better opportunities to wow your players.
 Use a variety of methods: theatre of the mind, battle mat, actual builds.